 - One of the more expensive options for newborn diapering, but also one of the best.

 - Many one-size diapers advertise that they are great for birth through potty training.
-Most people find them not to work well right after birth, but it is an option and something you can try, especially if you had a bigger baby.
+Most people find them not to work well right after birth, but it is an option and something you can try, especially if you have a bigger baby.

 What to Avoid/Common Mistakes